 QA in Environmental Services

-To do this you can launch the Exploratory App directly from Jira to perform an exploratory testing session, and attach your report to your test run.
+You can launch the Xray Exploratory App directly from Jira to perform an exploratory testing session and attach your report to your test run.
 You can also give it a status of PASS or FAIL depending on how successful you thought the session was.

 The most important part is that the tool is completely flexible for you to use however you choose.
 Adapt it to your strategy and play around to see what works best for you.